HanqinDu/TMZ-LGG/README.md

 ### The provided code includes
 - `1_download_molecular_profile.sh`: Bash script for downloading raw data from TCGA and constructing it into an ML-ready dataset
 - `2_train_miRNA.sh`: Bash script for training and evaluating the best-performed model in the study.
-(This will save the produce prediction files)
+(The prediction of each outer loop will be kept for further analysis)
-- `3_analysis_performance.ipynb`: Jupyter notebook file that evaluates the prediction and calculates metrics such as MCC, ROC-AUC and PR-AUC.
+- `3_analysis_performance.ipynb`: Jupyter notebook file that evaluates the prediction file from `2_train_miRNA.sh` and calculates metrics such as MCC, ROC-AUC and PR-AUC.